 aviary_banner

-The males courtship dance consists of a bow and flicks of his wings in front of the female.
-He may tap at the nest entrance.
-The nest is built in live birch, cottonwood and aspen trees, frequently near water.
+The males courtship displays include pointing bill up and swaying from side to side.
+The nest is built in primarily coniferous forests but also uses deciduous trees, which are trees that lose their foliage and are seasonal.
 The nest is lined with wood chips and is built in the same tree year after year, but not necessarily in the same hole.
 Other birds use abandoned sapsucker sites to build their own nests.

-The female lays four or five white eggs and both she and her mate care for them.
+The female lays four to seven white eggs and both she and her mate care for them.
+The young fledge in 23 to 28 days.

 aviary_icon